-Since then, most of these patients have had less change in their overall prescription.
-While keeping a prescription from worsening helps your child be more able to move around the house without glasses on, it can also reduce the liklihood of retinal disease later in life.
+Since then, many of these patients have had little to no worsening of their overall prescription.
+Of the patients that have still worsened, the annual amount of change has been considerably less.
+While keeping a prescription from worsening helps your child be more able to move around the house without glasses on, it can also reduce the likelihood of retinal disease, cataract and glaucoma later in life.

-It may not be for everyone, but it's awesome that we may finally have a way to slow down the progression of myopia!
+It may not be for everyone, but it's awesome that we can finally be proactive and have a way to slow down the progression of myopia!